 Coptic Museum of Canada

 Coptic Museum of Canada was open to the public in 2000.
-The collection reflects the 2000 year-long history of the Copts, and the influences of the various civilizations that ruled Egypt after the decline of the ancient Egyptian dynasties: Hellenistic, Roman, Byzantine, Persian and since the mid-seventh century, Islamic.
+The collection reflects the 2000+ year history of the Copts.
 An undergirding theme we communicate through the artefacts is the “continuity” of the essence of Coptic culture, spirituality, and artistic expressions.
 While many museums have Coptic collections, Coptic Museum of Canada is the only Coptic museum outside of Egypt.
-The Museum’s collection has expanded extensively since its opening and plans are in progress for a special building to house the collection on the Coptic Canadian Village site, Markham, Ontario.

 The Museum’s collection also includes the history of the Copts in North America and in particular St. Mark’s Coptic Church.
 Established in 1964, St. Mark’s was the first Coptic Church in North America.

-In addition to the Museum’s permanent collection, special exhibitions are offered on the premises or elsewhere.
-The Museum also participates in exhibitions with other museums or galleries.
+In addition to the Museum’s permanent collection, special exhibitions are offered on the premises ,as well as travel exhibitions.

 The Museum offers art workshops throughout the year.
 For example, icon writing/painting, portraiture oil painting, drawing and mural painting, clay works, mosaics, stained glass, jewellery making.

 University internship opportunities are offered, such as in collections management, curating exhibitions.
 The Museum’s Reference Library specializing in Coptic art and history is also used teachers and secondary school students and university faculty and students.